 3/4 cup water

 Wash and rinse your mason jars and lids.
-Rinse your berries.
+Let them dry.

-Cut up strawberries and place in a food processor.
+Rinse your strawberries, cut them up and place in the food processor.

 Crush the strawberries in the food processor, 1 cup at a time.
 Do not purée.
 Leave some strawberry bits.